 Many cringe just thinking about outsourcing software development to some external company.
 Well, of course they would.
 It comes with countless challenges, including time zone and cultural differences, fear of miscommunication, or… simply worrying about going with the wrong tech partner, a decision that may very well result in considerable sunk costs.

 Nearshoring may sound more encouraging, but it still entails working with developers from some agency who you don’t see on a daily basis.

 And yet giants like Apple or Google do not shy away from the practice of outsourcing large chunks of their work to IT companies in India and other parts of the world.
-That’s not all—the most recent data about outsourcing for big players I found says that 94% of Fortune 500 companies outsource work for one of their core products.
+That’s not all—the most recent data about software development outsourcing for big players I found says that 94% of Fortune 500 companies outsource work for one of their core products.
 And because of the low costs, they usually choose Asian countries to do so.

 That doesn’t mean that outsourcing will work for everyone.
 It just means that it apparently works for most of Fortune 500 companies, but your business may and probably does have very different needs than they do.

-Here at Monterail, part of my role as marketer is to collect feedback and insights from our (potential) clients—people just like you, who want their product to become meaningful, thus their desire to allocate their funds wisely when it comes to development.
+Here at Monterail, part of my role as marketer is to collect feedback and insights from our (potential) clients—people just like you, who want their product to become meaningful, thus their desire to allocate their funds wisely when it comes to custom software development.
 Based on my own research and interviews, I can tell you that there are many different reasons why companies ultimately decide to outsource:

 I could probably go on and on, with multiple examples for all of the above.

 On the other hand, keeping your team in-house will make sense in many cases—like when your product is your core business and you have money to invest in your team (but having an internal team comes with challenges, too).

 It doesn’t matter what the roots of your decision are.
-Outsourcing software development solves many issues that you may face with your product.
+Software development outsourcing solves many issues that you may face with your product.